mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 grav belt allows the wearer to fly at up to Medium speed.

 Endurance is based on both the mass and speed of the object lifted.
-Maximum velocity is 200 kilometres per hour, but duration assumes a cruising velocity of 100 kilometres per hour.
-Exceeding cruising speed reduces effective endurance by 2/3 – every minute over 100 kilometres per hour counts as 1.5 minutes endurance.
+Maximum velocity is 200 kilometers per hour, but duration assumes a cruising velocity of 100 kilometers per hour.
+Exceeding cruising speed reduces effective endurance by 2/3 – every minute over 100 kilometers per hour counts as 1.5 minutes endurance.
 A grav belt cannot lift more than 500 kilograms total mass, including the mass of the wearer and any other items carried; if carrying more than 250